Sensidev logo

 Podcast Season Finale — Get Behind the Scenes

-by Andreea Rugescu & Lucian Corduneanuabout 1 year ago 7 min read
+by Andreea Rugescu & Lucian Corduneanuover 1 year ago 7 min read

 Meet Andreea and Luci, the dynamic duo behind the scenes of "Zeamă de Developer," the podcast that's been dishing out the juiciest stories from the world of software development.
 While they've challenged 20 guests already about their coding escapades and many more, it's high time they introduced themselves properly.
 So, grab a cup of coffee, settle in, and get ready to uncover the stories behind these two storytellers.